yugabyte/cloud-resource-cleanup/README.md

 # cloud-resource-cleanup

 Introducing `cloud-resource-cleanup` (`crc` for short), a powerful tool that allows you to easily **delete** and **stop** resources across different clouds.
-Whether you're working with **AWS**, **Azure**, or **GCP**, this tool has got you covered.
-With `cloud-resource-cleanup`, you can:
+The tool supports the following cloud providers:

+* AWS
+  * Delete Orphan Elastic IPs
+  * Delete Orphan keypairs
-* Delete Orphan Elastic IPs, Orphan keypairs, and VMs (including attached resources such as disks and NICs) from AWS
+  * Delete VMs (including attached resources such as Disks and NICs)
+  * Stop VMs
+* Azure
+  * Delete Orphan disks
+  * Delete Orphan VMs
+  * Delete Orphan NICs
-* Delete Orphan disks, VMs, NICs and Orphan public IPs from Azure
+  * Delete Orphan public IPs
+  * Stop VMs
+* GCP
+  * Delete Orphan IPs
-* Delete Orphan IPs, VMs (including attached resources such as disks and NICs) from GCP
+  * Delete VMs (including attached resources such as disks and NICs)
-* Stop VMs from AWS, Azure, and GCP
+  * Stop VMs

-In addition to these features, `cloud-resource-cleanup` also includes a "Dry Run" only mode which allows you to view resources that match certain criteria without performing any operations on them.
-This is useful for identifying resources that you may want to delete or stop later.
-The tool also includes a feature that allows you to filter resources based on the age of the resources.
-This makes it easy for you to identify and delete resources that are no longer needed, saving you time and money.
-Get started with `cloud-resource-cleanup` today and see the difference it can make for your cloud infrastructure management.
+In addition to these features, `cloud-resource-cleanup` also includes the following features:

+* "Dry Run" mode to view resources that match certain criteria without performing any operations on them.
+* Filter resources based on the age of the resources.
+* Filter resources based on tags and tag values, so that the resources with specific tags can be excluded or included while cleaning up (--exception_tags option)
+* Delete resources that do not have certain tags and tag values (--notags option)
+* Keep resources that have certain tags and tag values (--exception_tags option)

+Get started with cloud-resource-cleanup today and see the difference it can make for your cloud infrastructure management.

 ## Prerequisites
 * Python 3.x